Puisaye: Lordship of Puisaye

 After the death of Antoine's son John of Chabannes in 1503, the lordship was divided between his two young daughters.
 Antoinette (1498-ca. 1527) received most of Puisaye including Saint-Fargeau.
 In 1515 she married René d'Anjou-Mézières (1483-1521) who thus became lord of Puisaye as later was his son Nicolas (1518-1569).
 These domains later went to François, Duke of Montpensier following his 1566 marriage with Renée d'Anjou-Mézière, daughter of Nicolas d'Anjou.
-John of Chabannes's elder daughter Avoye (1492-ca. 1545) kept other Chabannes domains including Toucy, and in 1504 she married Aymon du Prie (or Prye).
+John of Chabannes's elder daughter Avoye (1492-ca. 1545) kept other Chabannes domains including Toucy, and in 1504 she married Aymon du Prie (or Prye, a locale near La Fermeté and home of the château de Prye).
 The latter's family kept the Barony of Toucy following Aymon's death in 1510.

 In 1575, King Henry III elevated the County of Saint-Fargeau to a Duché-Pairie.
 After that, the reference to Puisaye as a lordship or political entity, which had already been infrequent under Nicolas d'Anjou, appears to fade away.
-In the archives of the Château de Saint-Fargeau, however, there are references to the "duché de Saint-Fargeau et de Puisaye" in a document from 1606 and "duché de Saint-Fargeau et du païs de Puisaie" in another one from 1714.
+In the archives of the château de Saint-Fargeau, however, there are references to the "duché de Saint-Fargeau et de Puisaye" in a document from 1606 and "duché de Saint-Fargeau et du païs de Puisaie" in another one from 1714.